 The insulation is safe to have around your dog, and it can house medium-sized dogs.
 The door is too high off the ground for a small dog to fit, but you could build a ramp with this dog house idea to help them get in and out.
 There is a good amount of ventilation with these dog houses that give your dog constant airflow in all weather conditions without being too drafty.

-- Door swings shut when your dog goes in or out
+- Dog house door swings shut when your dog goes in or out

 - Raised off the ground